Sunn-y-Arora/PageRank-Hadoop/README.md

 Export the Project as a JAR

-After that follow these steps.
+After that follow these steps.<br>
 <b>NOTE: Make sure that your hadoop is up and running.</b>
 <code>
 1. <code>hdfs dfs -mkdir "Input Directory"</code>